(Amazon UK link) |

-I'm pretty sure I've read 'Time for Change' previously, but have no record of having done so within the last ten years since I've been recording what I read.
+I'm pretty sure I've read 'Time for Change' previously.
+But I have no record of having done so within the last ten years since I've been recording what I read.
 This is a little surprising, since it's about parents relating to teenagers, and it's in the past decade that I was a parent with teenage sons.
 Perhaps I read it when they were approaching the teenage years.

-But still, most of the suggestions were positive and made a great deal of sense.
-Anne Townsend advises when to hold back and give plenty of freedom, how to deal with hormone-related issues, how to begin to relate to a teenager as a young adult rather than a child.
-Many parents would benefit from reading this book, even if they skate over some parts or even if they disagree with much of it - the scenarios and suggestions are thought-provoking, and could lead to helpful discussion within a family.
+But still, most of the suggestions are positive and make a great deal of sense.
+Anne Townsend advises when to hold back and give plenty of freedom.
+She gives advice on how to deal with hormone-related issues, and how to begin to relate to a teenager as a young adult rather than a child.
+Many parents would benefit from reading this book, even if they skate over some parts or even if they disagree with much of it.
+The scenarios and suggestions are thought-provoking, and could lead to helpful discussion within a family.

-I'd recommend this in a low-key way to anyone with pre-teens or teens in the household; unfortunately it's long out of print, but if you happen to come across it second-hand, it's well worth perusing in my view.
+I'd recommend this in a low-key way to anyone with pre-teens or teens in the household.
+Unfortunately it's long out of print, but if you happen to come across it second-hand, it's well worth perusing, in my view.
+(Not to be confused with a book with a similar title by Pete Townsend).

 Review copyright Sue's Book Reviews, 23rd January 2008